Warcraft-3-Risk/risk-website/README.md

 - **`components/ui/`** — Reusable UI components (e.g., buttons, modals, cards).
 - **`components/layout/`** — Global layout components (e.g., Navbar, Footer).
+- **`components/layout/sections`** — Which has a more designated point of usage, for smaller sections.
+- **`components/layout/sections/segment`** — Controls the segments on the Stand Alone page and Game Guide.

 For components that are **only** used on a specific page, place them in the corresponding `__blocks/` directory inside that page’s folder.